Our customer service is open online and by telephone, the customer service desk at Helsinki, Kamppi is closed until further notice.

 With heat pumps, we process waste energy into district heat and produce district cooling, which is used for processing surplus heat generated by the sun, machines and people in properties into district heat suitable for utilisation.

-We produce district cooling with waste heat, district heat and cold sea water at the Salmisaari cooling plant in the Katri Vala heating and cooling plant.
+We produce district cooling with excess heat, district heat and cold sea water at the Salmisaari cooling plant in the Katri Vala heating and cooling plant.

 Wood pellets are made of forest biomass compressed into a cylinder shape.
 We use pellets together with coal to generate heat and electricity at the Hanasaari and Salmisaari power plants.
 We also generate district heat with biogas produced from waste.